You want to get more organic traffic to your blog.

 If you are not optimizing your content for a keyword, your content won’t rank for it.

 You have to target a keyword and write content around it if you want to get found when people search for it.
+Try using some of the best keyword research strategies, to begin with.

 A good way to check if you are going in the right direction is using the Yoast SEO plugin.
 Enter your target keyword in it, and it will tell you: